rackerlabs/support-how-to/content/how-to/cloud-servers/elliptic-curve-operations/index.md

     -----END PUBLIC KEY-----

 Use the following command to create a public key file from a private key file in PEM format.
 Note that it is not possible to create a private key file from a public key file.

 `openssl ec -in ecprivkey.pem -pubout -out ecpubkey.pem`

-Use the following command to create a public key file from a private key file in DER format.
+Use the following command to create a public key file from a private key file in DER format:

 `openssl ec -in ecprivkey.pem -pubout -outform DER -out ecpubkey.der`

 ### Generating EC keys and parameters

-The EC parameters file contains all the information necessary to define an elliptic curve to use for cryptographic operations.
+The EC parameters file contains all the information necessary to define an elliptic curve for cryptographic operations.
 OpenSSL uses ECDH and ECDSA algorithms.
-Use the following command to obtain a list of built-in curves.
+Use the following command to obtain a list of built-in curves:

 `openssl ecparam -list_curves`

-Use the following command to generate an EC parameters file of curve `secp256k1`.
+Use the following command to generate an EC parameters file of curve `secp256k1`:

 `openssl ecparam -name secp256k1 -out secp256k1.pem`

 Replace `secp256k1` with any other name obtained from the `openssl ecparam -list_curves` command.

 You can generate keys by using the `ecparam` command, either by using a pre-existing parameters file or by using the name of the curve.
-Use the following command to generate a private/public key pair from a parameters file.
+Use the following command to generate a private/public key pair from a parameters file:

 `openssl ecparam -in secp256k1.pem -genkey -noout -out secp256k1-key.pem`

-Use the following command to generate a private/public key pair from the name of the curve.
+Use the following command to generate a private/public key pair from the name of the curve:

 `openssl ecparam -name secp256k1 -genkey -noout -out secp256k1-key.pem`

-The information of the parameters used to generate the key is embedded in the key file.
-OpenSSL stores the name of the curve in the parameters file or in the key file.
-It does not store the full set of parameters associated with the name explicitly by default.
-Use the following command to confirm the name of the curve in the parameters file.
+The key file has the information of the parameters used to generate the key embedded.
+OpenSSL stores the name of the curve in the parameters file or the key file.
+It does not explicitly store the full set of parameters associated with the name by default.
+Use the following command to confirm the name of the curve in the parameters file:

 `openssl ecparam -in secp256k1.pem -text -noout`